 - Stick to the shadows (keep an eye on the light meter), move quietly (watch your speed and be careful of loud surfaces) and find havens to evade enemy patrol routes.
 If you want to take enemies out, sneak up on them, render them unconscious and hide their body.
 Enemies are intelligent enough to react if something looks out of place, such as a locked door being open.

-- Unlike in most modern games, crouching and sneaking are separate from each other, so make sure you're not just crouching if you want to stay silent.
+- Unlike in many modern games, crouching and sneaking ("creeping") are separate modes from each other, so make sure you're not just crouching if you want to fully minimize your presence.

-- In addition to leaning sideways to peek around corners, you can also lean forward.
-It's a very handy maneuver for taking out unaware enemies who are walking towards or past you.
-The default key is the slightly awkward Alt+Shift+W, but you can rebind it to whatever you want.
+- In addition to leaning sideways to peek around corners, you can also lean forward which is a very handy maneuver for taking out unaware enemies who are walking towards or past you.
+The default key is the awkward Alt+Shift+W, but you can rebind it to whatever you want.

 - Some human NPCs carry money pouches or keys on their belts, you can either pickpocket them or grab them after taking the person out.

 - Zombies can be a pain, but they're easy to evade and there are several ways to permanently deal with them.
-Aside from dipping Water Arrows into Holy Water, Mines and Fire Arrows (aim for the abdomen) make short work of them as well.
+In addition to Holy Water -dipped Water Arrows, both Mines and Fire Arrows (aim for the abdomen) make short work of them as well.
 3-5 Flash Bombs will also do the trick, and due to their blast radius they're particularly handy in taking out larger groups.